 I'm spending time trying to understand the differences between writing classes and functions in Python.
 Which one is better and why?
 From what I'm gathering, a lot of people are tired of writing classes in general.
-Classes are used in Object-Oriented Programming (OOP) and some python coders hate it because it's writing too many lines of code when only a few really matter.
-So programmers like functional programming (FP) in python instead.
+Classes are used in Object Oriented Programming (OOP) and some Python coders hate it because it's writing too many lines of code when only a few matter.
+So programmers like functional programming (FP) in Python instead.

 Functional Programming in Python

 My notes from the above video are above are below:

 - Immutability (not going to talk about it)

 - First Class Functions, simply means that functions are like everybody else

 - Can use the name of functions as variables and do higher-order programming

 - Decorators "… provide a simple syntax for calling higher-order functions.
 By definition, a decorator is a function that takes another function and extends the behavior of the latter function without explicitly modifying it."